bbauska/ufo-preston-dennett/README.md

 that caused odd physiological effects.
 In 1999, a man was visited in his home by a 7-foot-tall mantid.</p>

-<p>SARASOTA, FLORIDA.
-In 1952, a UFO skeptic changed his tune when a UFO zigzagged over his home.
+<p><span class="bigBoy">SARASOTA, FLORIDA</span>.
+In 1952, a UFO skeptic changed his tune when a UFO zigzagged over
+his home.
 In 1953, two men had saw a UFO following several B36 aircraft, and then zoom towards them and hover overhead.
 In January 1954, Pulitzer Prize-winning author, MacKinley Kantor saw a UFO and took it to the highest levels of government.
 The years of 1957, 1958 and 1960 brought many undeniable UFO encounters over the city.
 In 1969, and again in 1976, waves of activity were viewed by many residents who were left with no explanation for what they saw.
 In 1985, authorities were flooded with calls as a wave of activity occurred over the city, with some seeing an object diving into the bay.
 In 1995, a pilot and his passenger flying in their Cessna reported a near-collision with a bright glowing object.
 In 1995, residents of a home on the outskirts of Sarasota discovered a strange glowing stone in their yard, which ended up causing severe repercussions.
 In 1999 and 2005, witnesses driving through the area saw UFOs at treetop level moving overhead.
 In 2022, a man not only saw a fleet of 8 disc-shaped objects, he took photographs!</p>

 <p>As can be seen, UFOs are ubiquitous.
 They are being seen all over this planet.
+This is
-This is important as it reveals that the ETs appear to have an agenda to announce their presence to all humanity.
+important as it reveals that the ETs appear to have an agenda to announce their presence to all humanity.
 The ETs have done their part to disclose their presence.
 The rest is up to us!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="">EPISODE: #XXX: THE SPACESHIP HOUSE</a>.</h3>
 <h5>LINK: https://youtu.be/fMphYLQySzI</h5>                                                             <h5>April 18, 2025</h5>